MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

 # Overview of servicing profile in the Microsoft 365 Apps admin center

 > [!NOTE]
-> Servicing profiles is deprecated and has been replaced by [Cloud Update](cloud-update.md).
-If you are still seeing Servicing Profile in the [Microsoft 365 Apps admin center](https://config.office.com), we can upgrade you to Cloud Update today.
-To request the upgrade, sign in to the Microsoft 365 Apps admin center and click on the **Give feedback** button in the top right corner.
-Select any of the options, enter a comment that you would like to get switched to Cloud Update, provide your email address, and click **Submit**.
-We will reach out to you soon.
+> Servicing Profile is deprecated and has been replaced by [Cloud Update](cloud-update.md).
+>
+> If you still see Servicing Profile in the [Microsoft 365 Apps admin center](https://config.office.com), it means your tenant was temporarily held back from transitioning to Cloud Update due to the use of Device selection criteria > Choose groups to include.
+This capability was previously used for targeting but is no longer available with Cloud Update.
+>
+> If you’re ready to upgrade today, follow these steps:
+>
+> 1. Sign in to the Microsoft 365 Apps admin center.
+> 2. Click the Give feedback button in the top right corner.
+> 3. Select an option and enter a comment expressing your desire to switch to Cloud Update.
+> 4. Provide your email address.
+> 5. Click Submit.
+>
+> We will promptly reach out to you with more information.

 Servicing profiles let you automatically deliver monthly Office updates for specific users or groups.
 You can apply a servicing profile to a set of devices in the Microsoft 365 Apps admin center.
 When you apply the profile, the following changes occur: